Aviation in Romania

 Romania has a rich tradition in aviation.
 At the beginning of the 20th century, pioneers such as Henri Coandă, Aurel Vlaicu, Traian Vuia and George Valentin Bibescu made important contributions to early aviation history, building revolutionary airplanes and contributing to the international scene.

-In the present, the Romanian Civil Aeronautical Authority oversees all aviation activities.
+In the present, the Romanian Civil Aeronautical Authority oversees all the aviation activities.

 History

 Pioneers

 George Valentin Bibescu was a Romanian aristocrat who became an early aviation pioneer and international figure.
 He flew a balloon named "Romania" brought from France in 1905.
 Later, he tried to teach himself how to fly a Voisin airplane, also brought from France, but without success.
 After Louis Blériot's demonstrative flights in Bucharest on October 18, 1909, Bibescu went to Paris and enrolled in Blériot's flying school where, in 1910, he obtained International Pilot License number 20.
 After returning from France, Bibescu organized the Cotroceni Piloting School in Bucharest where Mircea Zorileanu and Nicolae Capșa were licensed.
 On May 5, 1912, he founded the Romanian National Aeronautic League.
 Bibescu would later be instrumental in founding the Fédération Aéronautique Internationale (FAI), the international regulatory body for aeronautics.
 Between 1927 and 1930, he was its vice-president, becoming president in 1930 and remaining so until 1941.